wp-plugins/wysija-newsletters/readme.txt

 7. Importing subscribers with a CSV.

 == Changelog ==

+= 2.6.13 - 2014-10-28 =
+* Improved security a lot since July 2014, please update.
+* Fixed a conflict with the plugin [Magic Action Box](https://wordpress.org/plugins/magic-action-box/)
+* Fixed blank export file when exporting subscribers with custom fields
+* Fixed the default subscribers ordering in the backend, we now display the most recent first
+* Fixed the bug on Bold and Italic commands in our newsletter editor
+* Fixed an issue on the new bulk resend confirmation email feature
+* Fixed bounce management issue (Premium only), counting until 3 when a mailbox is full
+* Fixing 1 bug a day, stopped eating our veggies

 = 2.6.12 - 2014-10-16 =
 * Improved security thanks to Dominik Schilling, [Ryan Satterfield](http://planetzuda.com) and [Logical Trust](https://logicaltrust.net/en/)